-As of Dece mber 31, in 000€ 2022 2021 Trade receivables, included in 'trade and other receivables' 51,443 42,814 Contract assets / contracts in progress 643 495 Contract liabilities / deferred income / advances received on contracts 50,065 39,324
+As of Decemb er 31, in 000€ 2023 2022 2021 Trade receivables, included in 'trade and other receivables' 53,505 51,443 42,814 Contract assets / contracts in progress 637 643 495 Contract liabilities / deferred income / advances received on contracts 50,390 50,065 39,324

 We refer to Note 18 for a detail of the deferred income.
 Note 18 includes a split of the deferred income in current and non-current.
 Non-current deferred income, representing mainly maintenance contracts with terms more than one year and certain contracts with up-front fees which are allocated to performance obligations that will be satisfied over more than one year, may be recognized as revenue between one to three years.
-Total revenue recognized during 2022 that was included in the contract liability at the beginning of the year amounts to K€39,324.
-There is no revenue recognized during 2022 from performance obligations that were satisfied in the previous years.
+Total revenue recognized during 2023 that was included in the contract liability at the beginning of the year amounts to K€41,721.